 Do applicants get to choose the location or design of the home?

-No. Habitat does not build custom houses.
+Habitat does not build custom houses.
 Habitat will choose the size of the house based on household size and affordability.
 The location of the house is dependent upon where Habitat is building or remodeling houses.
-The locations available will be discussed during the homeownership information meeting and at the time the applicant(s) receive the full application.

 How much will the Habitat house cost?

-Habitat sells houses for market value, which cannot be determined until the house is complete.
-No matter what the price of the house, Habitat is committed to keeping housing payments affordable.
-Habitat partner families’ housing payments will be set at 30% of their household gross monthly incomes at the time of sale.
-This monthly amount will include the mortgage and interest payment, homeowners’ insurance, HOA dues, and property taxes.
+No matter what the price of the house, Habitat is committed to keeping your monthly housing payments affordable.
+This monthly amount will include the mortgage and interest payment, homeowners’ insurance, HOA dues, ground lease payment and property taxes.
+Habitat homebuyers generally pay no more than 35% of their gross income on their monthly housing payments.

 Will I be allowed to sell my Habitat house?